• About me

 It is one of my all time favorite nativities!
 It is an easy thing for any family to do, and I highly recommend it as a gift.

-How to display a nativity collection
+How to display a Nativity collection

-Have one special nativity?
+Have one unique nativity?

 If you have one special nativity I recommend putting it on your mantel.
 I put my Bethlehem nativity in the middle of the mantel surrounded by a collection of Christmas trees.